Skip to content

 In Splink, there are three ways of specifying Comparisons:

-• Writing a full spec of a Comparison by hand (most verbose/flexible)
+• Writing a full dictionary spec of a Comparison by hand (most verbose/flexible)

-The ComparisonLibrary for a each backend (DuckDB, Spark, etc.) contains pre-baked similarity functions that cover many common use cases.
+The ComparisonLibrary contains pre-baked similarity functions that cover many common use cases.

-The following provides an example of using the ComparisonLibrary for DuckDB.
+The following provides an example of using the ExactMatch Comparison, and producing the description (with associated SQL) for the duckdb backend:

 Similarity is assessed using the following ComparisonLevels: